Why You Need Both Translucent and Tinted Setting Powder in Your Makeup StashJune 02, 2022

 When Should You Use a Translucent Setting Powder?

-Translucent powder is a white powder that’s sheer and applies without any pigment or coverage on the face.
+Translucent powder is a white powder that applies without any pigment or coverage on the face.
 “Translucent powders are colorless and used to brighten, reduce shine and absorb oil,” says Sesnek.
 Because of its brightening properties, the best areas on the face to apply a translucent powder are underneath the eyes, around the nose and on the center of the chin.
 “I would essentially use the translucent powder like a concealer — anywhere you want to brighten,” he says.

 When Should You Use a Tinted Setting Powder?

 When using a tinted setting powder it’s best to use one that matches your skin tone, as going too light can defeat the brightening effect of the translucent powder.
 If you’re someone with a darker skin tone and are looking to brighten up the high points of your face with your setting powder, Sesnek recommends using a yellow or a neutral color correcting shade, like orange.
 “It gives deeper skin tones a more balanced brightening effect,” he says.

 Another tip when using setting powder is to mix different shades together to get the perfect match for your skin tone.
 Sesnek swears by this tip saying, “Many times I’ll take the lightest translucent shade and mix a little yellow and neutral shade of powder to make the perfect shade for baking and highlighting for each client,” he says.
 “Each shade has a different quality.
 The translucent will brighten, the neutral will counteract and neutralize any discoloration and the yellow will even out and match the skin tone.”

 If you want to try mixing your setting powders, Sesnek recommends using the Giorgio Armani Beauty Luminous Silk Glow Setting Powder, which is available in nine shades ranging from fair to deep and sets your makeup, giving you a radiant, airbrushed finish.
 We also recommend the Kosas Cloud Set Powder for a soft, matte finish.